 Josie mails a letter to her deceased parents every Christmas, but this Christmas she accidentally hits a stranger named Max with her bike on the way to the post box.

-As she explored the holiday season with Max her feelings start to grow, but when he leaves unexpectedly, she was left to deal with the aftermath of the impact he had on her heart.
-But fate isn’t done their story yet as they bump into each other throughout the year.
+As she explored the holiday season with Max her feelings start to grow, but when he leaves unexpectedly, she’s left to deal with the aftermath of the impact he had on her heart.
+But fate isn’t done with their story yet as they bump into each other throughout the year.

-Probably my favorite Christmas book of 2021, this one is a tear-jerker for sure.
-I sobbed for the entire last 10% of this contemporary fiction.
+Probably my favorite Christmas romance book of 2021, this one is a tear-jerker for sure.
+I sobbed for the entire last 10% of the book and it will most likely, emotionally wreck you.
 This book is a testament to the healing power of love and the kind of impact each of us can make on each other.

-I read 25 Days ‘til Christmas because I wanted a lovely little romantic Christmas story.
-The story is about a single mother who decides to do an advent calendar of activities in the hopes of bringing life back to her home.
+I read 25 Days ‘til Christmas because I wanted a lovely, Christmas romance novel.
+The contemporary fiction story is about a single mother who decides to do an advent calendar of activities in the hopes of bringing life back to her home.

 A cute guy befriends them and I thought I was getting the romance I was looking for.
 In actuality, the book takes a dark turn and deals with loneliness, depression, childhood disabilities, and grieving.